mohrashard/LiverLens/README.md

 ## ✨ Features

 ### 🌐 Universal Features (Available to All Users)
-- **🔐 User Authentication:** Secure registration and login system with role-based access control (Doctor, Researcher, Student) using JWT.
+- **🔐 User Authentication:** Secure registration and login system with role-based access control (Doctor, Researcher, Student) using a secret key.
 The backend uses the `werkzeug.security` module for password hashing and validation.
 - **🏠 Dashboard:** A personalized landing page displaying a greeting, user statistics, last login date, and recent predictions.
 - **🔍 Prediction History:** A searchable and filterable view of all past predictions made by the user.
 - **🧭 Sidebar Navigation:** A clean, reusable, and role-aware sidebar with distinct icons for each section.